chinamike65/hugo-tuolesi/content/book3/book3en.md

 (1) Think of yourself as a patient...
 168

-(2) Think of the master as a doctor...
+(2) Think of the Master as a doctor...
 168

 (3) Think of the Dharma as medicine ……..
 168